Kenneth Martin (English painter)

-Kenneth Laurence Martin OBE (13 April 1905, Sheffield – 18 November, 1984, London), was an English painter and sculptor who, with his wife Mary Martin and Victor Pasmore, was a leading figure in the revival of Constructivism.
+Kenneth Laurence Martin OBE (13 April 1905, Sheffield – 18 November, 1984, London), was an English painter and sculptor who, with his wife Mary Martin and Victor Pasmore, was a leading figure in the revival of Constructionism.

 Life

 Kenneth Martin’s father was a former soldier who worked in Sheffield as a coal clerk and supported his son at Sheffield School of Art during 1921-3.
 After his father's death, Martin worked in the city as a graphic designer, occasionally studying at the art school part-time.
 He won a scholarship to the Royal College of Art in 1929-32 and there met Mary Balmford, whom he married in 1930.
 During the 1930s he painted in a naturalistic style and was associated with the Euston Road School along with Victor Pasmore.
 During the 1940s Martin's work began to emphasise elements of structure and design until 1948–49 when, following Pasmore's lead, it became purely abstract.

 From 1946-51 Martin was teaching at St John's Wood Art School and afterwards was a visiting teacher at Goldsmith's School of Art until 1968.
 In 1951 also, he and his wife produced Broadsheet 'devoted to abstract art', which contained reproductions of their work and essays defining their new direction.
 Other essays explaining his ideas followed over the years, notably in the journals Architectural Design and Studio International.
 His first sculptural commission was "Twin Screws" for the 6th congress of the International Union of Architects in London in 1961 and other public art commissions followed.
 As well as works among national exhibits at the 4th San Marino Biennale (1963) and the 8th Tokyo Biennale (1965), he was represented in such surveys of contemporary trends as "This is Tomorrow" (Whitechapel Gallery, 1956), and the international touring exhibitions of "British Constructivist Art" (1961), Konstructive Kunst (1969), "Aspects of Abstract Painting in Britain" (1974), "Recent British Art" (British Council, 1977), and "Pier + Ocean: construction in the art of the seventies" (Arts Council, 1980).
 Following his death in 1984, his work continued to be exhibited internationally and in solo retrospectives.

 Among the honours he received was a gold medal at the 20th International Congress of Artists and Critics in 1965 and the OBE in 1971.
 In 1976 he was given an honorary doctorate at the Royal College of Art.